johnniewalker/svn-ancestry/README.md

 ## Candidate Solution

-Through my research, I have learned that one can follow the instructions, detailed under [Filtering Repository History in the Version Control with Subversion Book](http://svnbook.red-bean.com/en/1.8/svn.reposadmin.maint.html#svn.reposadmin.maint.filtering), to hive off a part of a repository into a new one.
+Through my research, I have learned that one can follow the instructions, detailed under [Filtering Repository History in the Version Control with Subversion® Book](http://svnbook.red-bean.com/en/1.8/svn.reposadmin.maint.html#svn.reposadmin.maint.filtering), to hive off a part of a repository into a new one.

 In essence, you create a [dump of an existing repository](http://svnbook.red-bean.com/en/1.7/svn.ref.svnadmin.c.dump.html) and then use [`svndumpfilter`](http://svnbook.red-bean.com/en/1.7/svn.ref.svndumpfilter.html) to purge all but a choice set of commits from the dump file which can be imported into a new repository.